jimniels/blog/_posts/2014-03-11-defining-beauty-on-the-web.md

 ---
+layout: post
-Title: Defining Beauty on the Web
+title: Defining Beauty on the Web
-Date: 2014-03-11
+date: 2014-03-11
-Tags: insights
+tags: insights
 summary: "A talk from Ethan and a post from Trent reminded me what true beauty is on the web.
 It’s found through a fulfillment of the essence and mission of the medium itself."
 ---